 From a nutritional standpoint, celery does not stand out.
 It is poor in carbohydrates (1.9 percent) and proteins (0.75 percent) and has no fat.
 The active substances that it contains make it useful in the following cases:

-FLUID RETENTION, kidney stones, gout, increase in uric acid, arthritis thanks to the remarkable diuretic effect of its essential oil.
-This oil triggers expansion of the renal arteries, resulting in increased urine volume and elimination of waste materials such as uric acid and urea.
+Health benefits of celery: (FLUID RETENTION), kidney stones, gout, an increase in uric acid, and arthritis are all caused by the remarkable diuretic effect of its essential oil.
+This oil triggers the expansion of the renal arteries, resulting in increased urine volume and elimination of waste materials such as uric acid and urea.

-METABOLIC ACIDITY: Due to its richness in alkalizing mineral salts, celery is a true alkalizer capable of neutralizing excess acids in the body.
-A meat-rich diet and animal products generate excess acidity in the blood and internal organs, which has multiple adverse health effects, such as increased calcium loss, the formation of renal calculi, and fluid retention, among others.
+Health benefits of celery: (METABOLIC ACIDITY): Celery is a true alkalizer capable of neutralizing excess acids in the body due to its richness in alkalizing mineral salts.
+A meat-rich diet and animal products generate excess acidity in the blood and internal organs, which has multiple adverse health effects, such as increased calcium loss, the formation of renal calculi, and fluid retention.

 Celery, particularly if drunk as a broth, has an alkalizing and remineralizing effect like the onion.
 It neutralizes excess blood acid and facilitates the urinary elimination of metabolic acids.

-HIGH BLOOD PRESSURE: Celery contains considerable sodium (some 87 mg/100 grams), which is used to prepare celery salt.
+Health benefits of celery: (HIGH BLOOD PRESSURE): Celery contains considerable sodium (some 87 mg/100 grams) used to prepare celery salt.
 Despite this, celery has a hypotensive effect since its essential oil contains an effective vasodilator called 3-butylptalide.
 This, combined with its diuretic effect, makes it particularly beneficial to those suffering from hypertension.

-HIGH CHOLESTEROL: An interesting experiment was conducted at the University of Singapore to demonstrate celery’s capacity to reduce blood cholesterol levels.
-During eight weeks, two groups of laboratory guinea pigs were fed a very high-fat diet.
+Health benefits of celery: (HIGH CHOLESTEROL): An interesting experiment was conducted at the University of Singapore to demonstrate celery’s capacity to reduce blood cholesterol levels.
+During eight weeks, two laboratory guinea pigs were fed a high-fat diet.
 Two tablespoons of celery juice were added to the daily diet of one of the groups.
-After eight weeks, these animals presented significantly lower cholesterol levels than those that had not been fed celery juice.
+After eight weeks, these animals presented significantly lower cholesterol levels than those not fed celery juice.
 This simple experiment supports the positive habit of eating celery, particularly celery juice, to reduce blood lipid and cholesterol levels.
 Celery’s impact is more remarkable if a corresponding cholesterol intake is reduced.

-TYPE II DIABETES: Celery contains lesser amounts of glycogen, like insulin, which reduces blood sugar levels.
-Thus, although celery includes a moderate amount of carbohydrates, it is indicated for diabetics.
+Health benefits of celery: (TYPE II DIABETES) Celery contains lesser amounts of glycogen, like insulin, which reduces blood sugar levels.
+Thus, although celery includes moderate carbohydrates, it is indicated for diabetics.

-PSORIASIS: Celery includes psoralens, substances that can produce an allergic reaction to sunlight in susceptible people.
-These same substances provide a shielding effect in psoriasis, a disease that is challenging to treat and characterized by scales and reddish eruptions on the skin.
+Health benefits of celery: (PSORIASIS) Celery includes psoralens, substances that can produce an allergic reaction to sunlight in susceptible people.
+These same substances shield psoriasis, a challenging-to-treat disease characterized by scales and reddish eruptions on the skin.

 Warning